 Yvette Rock received a Bachelor of Fine Arts from Cooper Union in New York City and a Master of Fine Arts in painting from University of Michigan in Ann Arbor.
 She spent one year as a Visiting Scholar during her post-graduate stint at U of M. It was during this time that Rock conceived of Detroit Connections, a program that fostered collaboration between U of M and Detroit schools and organizations.
 She has worked as artist-in-residence with InsideOut Literary Arts Project, founded a local after-school program, is a community activist, and collaborates with artists of various disciplines.
 Rock has exhibited throughout southeast Michigan, including the Carr Center, Detroit Artists Market, Birmingham Bloomfield Art Center, Ellen Kayrod Gallery, and National Conference of Artists.
 She is the founder and CEO of Live Coal Gallery, a social venture whose purpose is to foster a passion for art, community, and learning.
+In 2018, she opened The RED, a children's art museum in Detroit.
 Rock lives in Detroit with her husband and four children.

 Video by Nathan Clark, Christianity Today, 2012